secretGeek/documentation/en/fundamentals/reactive-extensions.md

 We will break down this very dense explanation (actually, it could fit in a tweet!), and discuss point by point how the features of the library are useful while programming user interfaces.

-> **Note** Despite our best intensions, we will not be able to cover the whole Reactive Extensions in this chapter.
+> **Note** Despite our best efforts, we will not be able to cover the whole Reactive Extensions in this chapter.
 This topic is so huge it deserves a book on its own.
 And in fact, there are such books (even free ones!) - check out the Learn more section.

 ## Observable sequences
 The most important concept of Reactive Extensions is a *sequence of data*, also know as a *stream*.
 The stream is simply a discrete series of values (of whatever type).
 This series of values can be either finite or infinite.
 The finite sequences can end normally, or by signalling an error.